 The macroeconomic data could be changed to look at different time periods, such as the entirety of an incumbent leader’s term.

-Conflict data could be looked at as a scale, rather than a zero to one binary.
+Conflict data could be looked at as a scale, rather than a zero to one binary variable.

 Exogenous variables that affect the outcome of an election could be the effect of a scandal or an increase in sympathy for the prospective candidate, which would be influenced by Lichtman’s difficult to quantify “Keys” model.